Everyone has their own "Paleo": Target Nutrient Density

 by Ginger Sladky

 We've just finished our 30 Day Nutrition Challenge at RCFN.
-We had some amazing transformations, and I will be sharing some of the testimonials from the Challenge in the future.
+We had some amazing transformations, some of which are shared in the testimonials blog posts on this website.
 Hopefully one of the biggest takeaways was "our genes are not our destiny" (we should think twice before cutting our breasts off like Angelina Jolie just because we have a BRCA1 gene).
 Sharing here my post for our Nutrition Challenge group on the subject, and links to free resources available online which supported our 30 Day Challenge.
 ALL CROSSFIT BOXES should be doing this!!!

 Are your Mitochondria getting Proper Nutrients?